swsheets/swsheets/README.md

 ## Setup

-EdgeBuilder was built against Elixir 1.0.2, Erlang 17.3, and PostgreSQL 9.3.
+SWSheets was built against Elixir 1.0.2, Erlang 17.3, and PostgreSQL 9.3.
 Once you have all three installed, do the following to set up the app:

 ```
 > mix deps.get